A Short History of the Window Tint

 Auto glass is moving forward at a tremendous pace, which bodes well for window tint.
 Nowadays car and glass manufacturers can add special tints, UV filters, and even a heads-up display.
 In the future, we can look forward to driving directions and maps integrated into the windshield.

 Although classified under a single name, window tints have several variations, each with its own set of advantages and disadvantages.

-For instance, metallic tint films are good at blocking the sun’s heat and keeps your interior cool and comfortable.
-There are dye-based films that don’t work as well as its metallic counterparts but come in lighter shades and won’t interfere with radio or cellular signals.
+For instance, metallic tint films are good at blocking the sun’s heat and keep your interior cool and comfortable.
+There are dye-based films that don’t work as well as their metallic counterparts but come in lighter shades and won’t interfere with radio or cellular signals.

 Some Countries Ban the Use of Window Tint

 Did you know that window tints are illegal in some countries?
 It’s true!

 In some cases, car manufacturers are forced to add pre-determined car window tints with a specific VLT level.
 As for the reason why the laws range from sensible to the truly absurd.